 If you decide to take a break from making kombucha, or you have extras (because a new SCOBY is made each time you make a batch), you can store your SCOBY (always at room temperature– never in the refrigerator!) in a little of the reserved liquid from the last batch you make.
 It doesn’t need much to survive, just enough to keep it wet.
 You can even build a SCOBY hotel by adding multiple cultures to a single container into a “hotel”, like so:

 Kombucha, like any other fermented food, should be taken in moderation.
 While it is good for us (being a much healthier alternative to soda drinks), it is acidic, which can upset your stomach.
 It also contains sugar and caffeine (although it is believed the SCOBY consumes most of the caffeine, leaving about 1/4 the amount in an equivalent portion of brewed tea).
 There can be “too much of a good thing.”
 I’ve read that 4 to 8 ounces, twice a day (for a max daily intake of 16 ounces/2 cups/500 ml) is a safe limit.
 Personally, I only drink max 8 ounces/250 ml a day (and not every single day).
 You’ll have to experiment and pay attention to your own body, and as always, Trust your Senses.

-We are now offering a Kombucha Master Class through Fermenters Club Academy.
+Here’s a preview of the self-paced Kombucha Master Class through Fermenters Club Academy.
 It’s the next best thing to being at our live workshops!